 Please arrive by 6:00 PM.
 The general format is as follows:

 We need an abstract of your presentation for our announcements as soon as possible.
 Your abstract should be about 10 lines long and describe the content of the presentation, not advertise your products or services.
 You may add a speaker's biography of about 5 lines and links to additional information.
 We reserve the right to edit.
 Please see examples in our Past Events Archive, and please send your abstract to us via this link.

-IMUG events are hosted by Adobe, Facebook, Google, PayPal, Yahoo!, and other area companies, and at industry events like the Internationalization and Localization Conference.
-We can also arrange meetings at other sites.
+IMUG events have been hosted by Adobe, Apple, Box, eBay, Facebook, Google, Groupon, LinkedIn, PayPal, Twitter, and Yahoo! among others.
 For our current schedule of locations, please see the Upcoming Events page, but note that the locations listed may possibly be changed at your request.

 Our hosts usually provide state-of-the-art conference rooms equipped with large video screens, microphones and Internet access, and can also offer remote web/audio access or recording services as mentioned above under "audience".
 If you have questions about these or if you need any other equipment, connections or specialized software, please contact us in advance.

 If you have any handouts, please monitor the Meetup event page for the latest headcount.
 After the presentation, if you wish we will be happy to post your presentation or a summary on our Web site in PDF, PowerPoint, html or other formats.